Global convergence of a BFGS-type algorithm for nonconvex multiobjective optimization problems

 Note that

 and

 where the first inequality follows from the left hand side of \eqref{sconvex}.
-Since $\tilde{B}_j^{k+1}$ preserves the same form as the BFGS update formula \eqref{mBFGS}, it is easy to see from \eqref{joaopessoa} that $\tilde{B}_j^{k+1}$ is positive definite for all $k\geq 0$.
-In connection with Proposition~\ref{l:poa} and Lemma~\ref{l:goiania}, we additionally introduce the following quantities:
+Considering that $\tB \succ 0$ and, based on \eqref{joaopessoa}, it follows that $(\tg)^\top\ts>0$, we can follow the same arguments as in the proof of Theorem~\ref{teo:well} to show that $\tilde{B}_j^{k+1}\succ 0$ for all $j=1,\ldots,m$ and all $k\geq 0$.
+In connection with Proposition~\ref{l:poa} and Lemma~\ref{l:goiania}, we additionally define the following quantities:

-for all $j=1,\ldots,m$.
-The next result, which can be easily deduced from the scalar case, will play a crucial role in our analysis.